codacy/docs/docs/repositories-configure/integrations/bitbucket-integration.md

 ## Enabling the Bitbucket integration {: id="enabling"}

 To enable the Bitbucket integration, open your repository **Settings**, tab **Integrations**.
-When you add a new repository, the integration is already enabled by default.
+When you add a new repository, the integration is already enabled by default with the [settings defined for your organization](../../organizations/default-git-provider-integration.md).

 ![Bitbucket integration](images/bitbucket-integration.png)